 The code execution cannot proceed because certain DLL file was not found or corrupted.
-To recover the DLL file, you can either use the Windows built-in utility or take advantage of a professional PC repair tool to do it automatically.
+To restore the system files, you can either use the Windows built-in utility or take advantage of a professional PC repair tool to do it automatically.

 - Option 1 – Automatically (Recommended)

-This is the easiest and quickest way to check for a damaged system.
-A Windows repair tool will replace all system files, DLLs and Registry Keys that have been corrupted or damaged with the new healthy ones from a full database of replacement files.
+Using a professional Windows repair tool is the easiest and quickest way to check your system.
+It will replace your system files, DLLs and registry keys that have been corrupted or damaged with the new healthy ones from a full database of replacement files.